SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_usage.rst

 Mixed integer variables types
 -----------------------------

-SMT provides the ``mixed_integer`` module to adapt existing surrogates to deal with categorical (or enumerate) and ordered variables using continuous relaxation.
+SMT provides the ``mixed_integer`` module to adapt existing surrogates to deal with categorical (or enumerate) and ordered integer variables using continuous relaxation.
 For ordered variables, the values are rounded to the nearest values from a provided list.
-If, instead, bounds are provided, the list will consist of all integers between those bounds.
+If, instead, only lower and upper bounds are provided, the list of all possible values will consists of the integers values between those bounds.

 The user specifies x feature types through a list of types to be either: